In this Gardener's HQ guide, we'll explore cultivating Erythronium plants in your garden, indoor spaces, and other settings.

-Erythronium are small hardy perennials that reach between 15 and 30 cm in height.
+Erythronium are small hardy perennials that reach between 15 and 30 cm (6 to 12 inches) in height.

-They bear small lily-like flowers of white, pink or yellow that flower in the early spring.
+They bear small lily-like flowers of white, pink, or yellow. these bloom in the early spring.

 Their small size makes some species ideal for use in rock gardens.

-Some common names for Erythronium include Chamise Lily, Dogs tooth lily, Adam and Eve, Adder's tongue, Fawn Lily and Trout Lily.
+Some common names for Erythronium include Dog's-tooth violet, Adder's tongue Chamise Lily, Dogs tooth lily, Adam and Eve, Adder's tongue, Fawn Lily, and Trout Lily.

 Erythronium grandiflorum by Matt Lavin.